 Though most environmentalists have their hearts in the right place when it comes to helping other people, I’m afraid they’ve done a poor job of translating it to the public.
 So when the knee jerk reaction of coal miners and their families is to identify environmentalists as “out of touch,” I am not entirely surprised.

 I think everyone has seen the pro-coal/anti-environmentalist bumper stickers, “Save a Surface Miner, Shoot a Tree hugger,” “Coal Keeps the Lights On,” “Don’t like Coal, Don’t Use Electricity,” “Let the Bastards Freeze in the Dark” and “I love mountains, the coal underneath them pays my bills” just to name a few.
+These are aimed directly at environmentalists.
 I’ve personally been in safety talks where mine management tongue lashed environmentalists and received the vocalized support of the miners.
+The election of Trump was in direct opposition to environmentalism.
 Look at the image at the beginning of this post again.
 Coal mining families show up at environmental protests as the opposition.

-I eventually had to ask myself, “How in God’s name can so many environmentalists not realize they are doing more to polarize the situation than to help it?”
+I eventually had to ask myself, “How in God’s name can so many environmentalists not realize they are doing more to polarize the situation than to help it?
+How long can they keep blaming others while not taking accountability for their own actions?”

 At the end of the day, I had to realize that perhaps many environmental organizations are just as “out of touch” as Appalachian people think them to be.
 They’ve kept repeating the same courses of action over and over, they’ve continued acting in ways that conflicted with local culture, and they’ve kept shoving their message down everyone’s throat in the way they wanted it to be given (protests, civil disobedience, all with some participants forcing counter cultural attitudes through their appearance).
 I’ve even heard some environmentalists say, “I’m fed up with talking to pro-coal people.
 They won’t LISTEN.”
 I’m sorry to tell them that 60% or more of people in Central Appalachia are pro-coal because their entire economy depends upon it.

-Rather than realizing their approach needs to be changed, rather than understanding that they need to come down off of their lofty moral high ground and start talking to the people on their own terms, environmental organizations have become the uppity outsiders that Appalachians have distrusted and even despised for generations.
+Rather than realizing their approach needs to be changed, rather than understanding that they need to come down off of their lofty moral high ground and start talking to the people on their own terms, environmental organizations have become the uppity, elitist outsiders that Appalachians have distrusted—even despised—for generations.

 A few environmental organizations have understood this problem.
 Their solution was to use a few local citizens to make themselves appear to be “grassroots.”
 Sorry folks, “grassroots” organizations are organizations in which the majority of people come from the community.
-It also means that “grassroots” organizations receive guidance and assistance from outside organizations but are in no way controlled or heavily influenced by them.
-I will also suffice to say that if the demographics of Appalachia maintain that most people in communities are tied to coal, then it should also be that a true grassroots organization would be made up predominantly by people who are tied to coal.
+It also means that “grassroots” organizations receive guidance and assistance from outside organizations but are in no way controlled or heavily influenced by them or their grant funding.
+If the majority of Appalachians are tied to coal, then it should also be true that a grassroots organization would be made up predominantly of people who are tied to coal and their main offices be located in the region, not just in the outskirts.

-Before we go any further, I should mention that my critical analysis of environmentalism in Appalachia is in no way a lean towards being a friend of the coal industry.
-I know my history, and I know they’ve raped us all, taking billions of dollars of coal from our mountains and leaving us with the mess: high poverty rates, black lung, broken backs, drug abuse, water contamination, underfunded schools, and billions of gallons of coal slurry in impoundments all throughout Appalachia.
+Before we go any further, I should mention that my critical analysis of environmentalism in Appalachia is in no way a lean towards the coal industry.
+I know my history, and I know they’ve raped us all, taking literally trillions of dollars of coal from our mountains and leaving us with the mess: high poverty rates, black lung, broken backs, drug abuse, water contamination, underfunded schools, and billions of gallons of coal slurry in impoundments all throughout Appalachia.
 So don’t count me as being pro-coal by any stretch of the imagination.

 I’m also not an idiot.
 I know any change from a coal based mono-economy is going to be long and painful.
 As I mentioned before, the economy is utterly dependent upon coal, and I can’t help but blame the coal companies, their politicians, and their supporters for keeping it that way.
 Worst of all, coal won’t last forever.
 That’s the cold hard truth.
 Today companies are merely scraping up what’s left; they’re picking through the bones.
 Everyone should know this by now.

-At this point, even though the environmentalists are on the side of positive change, I just can’t trust them when it comes to convincing people that change must come.
+At this point, even though the environmentalists are on the side of positive change, they do not have the credibility necessary to persuade people living in Appalachia that change must come.
 They’ve burned too many bridges.
-That’s why many organizations working in economic and community development won’t go anywhere near the subject.
+That’s why many organizations working in economic and community development won’t go anywhere near the subject of the environment.
 That’s why I stray from it as well on this blog.
 It’s sad too.
 I have many friends that are environmentalists and I know for a fact they have their hearts in the absolute right place (or else I wouldn’t be friends with them).
 Hundreds banded together to bring water to people in need during the Charleston, WV water crisis, and not just the city dwellers.
 Many jump at the chance to help people, be it digging mud out of basements after flooding, raising money to help people who’ve lost everything, to working in people’s gardens, and so much more.
 Many of them I am proud to call my dearest friends and I believe they are more selfless than most Appalachians I know.

-But the truths are there, environmentalist organizations have little to no credibility and they won’t have until they can take a long hard look in the mirror and see how they’ve portrayed themselves to coal mining families.
-I’d hope to, that coal mining families will read this and realize that all environmentalists aren’t bad people by any stretch of the imagination.
+But the truths are there, environmental organizations and activists have no credibility and they won’t have until they can take a long hard look in the mirror and see how they’ve portrayed themselves to coal mining families.
+I hope to, that coal mining families will read this and realize that all environmentalists aren’t bad people by any stretch of the imagination.

-Perhaps coal mining families could open their hearts, show a little forgiveness, and realize what the real problem is.
-I firmly believe that that can only begin by helping people know their true history—not the coal industry’s version of it.
+Perhaps coal mining families could open their hearts, show a little forgiveness, and realize what the real problem is, but it won’t happen until people outside the region come off their high horses.

 Bashir, N. Y., Lockwood, P., Chasteen, A. L., Nadolny, D., & Noyes, I. (2013).
 The ironic impact of activists: Negative stereotypes reduce social change influence: The ironic impact of activists.
 European Journal of Social Psychology, 43(7), 614–626. http://doi.org/10.1002/ejsp.1983